megsandman/dbc-final-project/README.md

 User Stories:

-- see a list of food items
+1 - see a list of food items
+1 - click a button/link to be taken to the recipes original source(in a new tab) 1 - user login/create account
+1 - pin a new recipe while on my board
+1 - remove a pin from my board
-- see the food items by category (main dishes, desserts etc.)
+2 - see the food items by category (main dishes, desserts etc.)
+2 - search recipes (via search bar by tag or title)
 - click on an item and have it show me the full recipe
-- click a button/link to be taken to the recipes original source
 - get a recipe preview on the main page
 - Fast, responsive
 - easy to pin new recipe
 - easy to tag a new recipe
-- search recipes (via search bar by tag or title)
 - sorting by most recent, or rating, or alphabetical etc
 - rating recipes
-- user login/create account
 - login w/ facebook?
 - view fbook friend's pins
 - edit tags after the fact
 - be able to manually input the recipe information
 - save(pin) recipe from external website
-- pin a new recipe while on my board
-- remove a pin from my board
+- see a list if all pins